Will I be Required to Go to Jail for a DUI, and How Can I Avoid Jail?

-A driver will also be required to enroll in an alcohol treatment program and install an ignition interlock system in their car, if and when any limited driving privileges are restored.
+A convicted 2nd offense DUI driver will also be required to enroll in an alcohol treatment program and install an ignition interlock system in their car, if and when any limited driving privileges are restored.
 Repeat DUI offense convictions in most states have become very severe, with a minimum jail sentence of 30 to 60 days on average.
-On a third DUI-related offense, an individual will face much of same penalties as a 2nd offense, but will also be likely serve a jail sentence of at least 120 days or more.
+On a third DUI-related offense, an individual will face much of same penalties as a 2nd offense, but will also likely serve a jail sentence of at least 120 days or more.

 Every state has cracked down on 2022 drunk driving offenses and is serious about reducing DUI-related accidents, including drugged driving accidents involving drug use, Marijuana, and prescription medication.
 This safety concern is the reason why the court nationwide has imposed severe state penalties which often includes some jail time to be served, and this strict punishment reflects that commitment.
 The best DUI jail time defense remedy that works to prevent serving any time behind bars always has the best chances early after a DUI arrest happens, ideally before going to court in order to pinpoint how to fight any and all evidence police collected such as breath BAC test results and officer paperwork for legal technicality defenses.